Before we get into the six ways to grow your self-esteem, let me ask you one seemingly random question.

 The late Steve Job was one of them.
 So is Mark Zuckerberg.

-What it means is being presentable doesn’t mean to dress up to the nine.
+What it means to be presentable doesn’t mean to dress to the nines.

 When you like what you see in the mirror, you walk and talk in the manner that you like yourself: confident.